SoujanyaPonnapalli/Powder/docs/compute_faults.md

 *How common are silent computational faults?*
 - storage devices and networks can corrupt data at rest or in transit, we are accustomed to thinking of processors as fail-stop or fail-noisy; but silent computational errors are common; we observe on the order of a `few mercurial cores per several thousand machines`

-How easy are they to be fixed outside software?
+*How easy are they to be fixed outside software?*
+- Storage and memory faults causes data corruption at rest; network faults cause data corruption errors while data is being transmitted.
+Nevertheless, it is easy to find the correct value of the data and to detect mismatches unlike computational faults.
+However, the cost of detecting and correcting storage and network errors can be amortized over larger data chunks which seems harder to do for computational instructions

 *Why are these errors of interest to us?*
 - The trade-off between performance and hardware reliability is becoming more difficult;